Leader Samuel Mullet Sr. is among those charged in the federal complaint

 The defendants appeared in federal court Wednesday afternoon.
 A magistrate ordered them held until a detention hearing, Tobin said.
 No date has been set for the hearing.

 Mullet’s sect is made up primarily of his relatives living on and around the compound in a remote valley outside Bergholz, Ohio, officials say.

 The alleged religiously motivated physical assaults were a violation of the Matthew Shepard-James Byrd Hate Crimes Prevention Act, the Justice Department said Wednesday.

-Five of the men were arrested last month on charges of kidnapping and burglary stemming from an incident at the home of Myron and Arlene Miller in early October in which a group of men pulled Myron Miller out of the home by his beard, held him down, and cut off large portions of the beard.
+Five of the men were arrested in October on charges of kidnapping and burglary stemming from an incident at the home of Myron and Arlene Miller in early October in which a group of men pulled Myron Miller out of the home by his beard, held him down and cut off large portions of the beard.

 The incident at the Millers’ home was one of a handful of incidents in several counties in which as many as 30 men and women carried out similar attacks, Jefferson County Sheriff Fred Abdalla said.

 When CNN asked the senior Mullet last month if he was behind the beard incident, he responded by asking rhetorically, “Beard cutting is a crime, is it?”
 He then denied the allegations that he was running a cult.